denzelrenner/Dissertation/README.md

 There were a few supplmentary figures we produced for the report.
 Below is code and steps on how to get those figures.

 ### Plot for Pipeline
+This bit of analysis needs to be carried out on your local machine.
 The first thing we need for this is a file called `project_pipeline.tsv`.
 Each line of this file details the 'flow' of the pipeline where one step (the source) is mapped to the next (the target).
 The layer of the heirachy we want the step to be on is also included on the line.
 We will also need to use Cytoscape for this and a python script that converts the `project_pipeline.tsv` file to a format acceptable py Cytoscape.
 To accomplish all this follow the steps below.

 1. Create input for Cytoscape.
 Move into a directory with the project_pipeline.tsv file and run the command below.
 ```bash